 1. Monterey (the new name for macOS 10.16) seems far less in scope than Big Sur.
 Big Sur was a major, major change in operating systems and had no end of serious bugs both during beta and after its release.
 Monterey seems smaller, which means it may be more reliable from the start, but with the overall look-and-feel of Big Sur.

-Hopefully, smaller changes, with more time spent improving the stability of Big Sur, will make Monterey safer to upgrade sooner.
+Hopefully, smaller changes, allowing more time spent improving the stability of Monterey, will make Monterey safer to upgrade sooner.
+As my emails will attest, Big Sur was a mess.

 2. Apple put a lot of emphasis on co-viewing, that is watching videos while also messaging or FaceTiming friends.
 I see this in my own family, where folks are watching and chatting at the same time.
-Personally, I find the distraction untenable, but that’s because I’m so focused on watching – both for enjoyment and technical analysis.
-The younger generation is much better a doing many different things while watching.
+Personally, I find the distraction untenable, but that’s because I’m focused on watching – both for enjoyment and technical analysis.
+The younger generation is much better at splitting their attention while watching.

 NOTE: NextTV has a nice article about this.